-This makes the dynamics of the model significantly more realistic (Fig. 27.6). $p{noise} = 0.5$ is a standard choice for theoretical work; as already discussed in Sec.
+This makes the dynamics of the model significantly more realistic (Fig. 27.7). $p{noise} = 0.5$ is a standard choice for theoretical work; as already discussed in Sec.
 17.3, $p{noise} = 0.2$ is more realistic with respect to the resulting value for maximum flow (capacity).
-The stylized fundamental diagram for the STCA looks the same way as the fundamental diagram for the deterministic CA, i.e. as Fig. 27.4.
-Despite the same shape, the value of maximum flow will however be much lower than with the deterministic CA: about 2000 veh/hr for the STCA with $v{max} = 5$ and $p{noise} = 0.2$ (Fig. 17.1) in contrast to 5 $veh/6 \sec = 3000 \ veh/hr$ (Eq.
+The stylized fundamental diagram for the STCA looks the same way as the fundamental diagram for the deterministic CA, i.e. as Fig. 27.5.
+Despite the same shape, the value of maximum flow will however be much lower than with the deterministic CA: about 2000 veh/hr for the STCA with $v{max} = 5$ and $p{noise} = 0.2$ (Fig. 17.2) in contrast to 5 veh/6 sec = 3000 veh/hr (Eq.
 27.10) for the deterministic CA with $v{max} = 5$ .

-Slow-to-start rules for STCA
+STCA with slow-to-start rules (s2s-STCA)

 Real traffic may have a strong hysteresis effect near maximum flow; there is however no agreement among researchers if or under which circumstances this effect truly exists.
-If it exists, it looks as follows: When coming from low densities, traffic stays laminar and at free speed up to a certain density $\rho_2$ (see Fig. 27.7).
+If it exists, it looks as follows: When coming from low densities, traffic stays laminar and at free speed up to a certain density $\rho_2$ (see Fig. 27.8).
 Above that, traffic "breaks down" into start-stop traffic.
 When lowering the density again, however, it does not become laminar again until $\rho < \rho_1$ , which is significantly smaller than $\rho_2$ , up to 30% (Kerner and Rehborn, 1996a,b).
 This effect can be included into the above rules by making acceleration out of stopped traffic weaker than acceleration at all other speeds, for example by: